-ECT probes with proprietary lead-free plating passed extensive qualification at a major US based OEM
+ECT probes with proprietary Lead-free plating passed extensive qualification at a major US based OEM

-Everett Charles Technologies’ (ECT’s) LFRE plated probes successfully passed extensive qualification testing verses an incumbent probe at a major US based OEM for power infrastructure equipment.
+Everett Charles Technologies’ (ECT’s) LFRE plated probes successfully passed an extensive qualification testing with an incumbent probe at a major US based OEM for power infrastructure equipment.
 ECT’s LFRE proprietary plated spring probes demonstrated a significant improvement in first pass yield and fully met the customer’s expectations in contact reliability and probe life.

-ECT’s proprietary LFRE plating has a hardness range of 550 to 650 Knoop which is about 3 to 4 times harder than gold electroplating, the industry standard for lead-free plated spring probes.
+ECT’s proprietary LFRE plating has a hardness range of 550 to 650 Knoop which is about 3 to 4 times harder than gold electroplating, the industry standard for Lead-free plated spring probes.
 This hardness makes the probe tips more durable and less susceptible to solder and material transfer.

-ECT offers a broad line of lead-free probes for PCBA test applications.
+ECT offers a broad line of Lead-free probes for PCBA test applications.
 Lead-free plating is featured on ECT’s PogoPlus® LFRE series and LFLT long travel probes.
 In addition to improved tip ware, LFRE plated probes are less prone to solder transfer.
 Lead-free solder, and OSP (Organic Solderability Preservatives) treated copper pads typically present a harder or more abrasive contact surface causing excessive plating and probe tip wear.
 LFRE plating allows longer life and increased meantime between maintenance (MTBM).

-To learn more about ECT’s LFRE plated test probes, please visit https://ect-cpg.com/ICT-FCT-probes
+To learn more about ECT’s LFRE plated test probes please visit: https://ect-cpg.com/ICT-FCT-probes